GTC BLOG POST

 General High-Street Accountant vs. Specialist Expat Tax Advisor

-The distinction between these two types of providers determines whether you receive adequate uk tax advice for expats or merely adequate bookkeeping.
+The distinction between these two types of providers determines whether you receive adequate UK tax advice for expats or merely adequate bookkeeping.

 General high-street accountants